 Cons

-• Not a family tree application.
+- Not a family tree application; has a genetic tree.
 Focus is on DNA data collection.

-• Can't update raw DNA from other sites; testing has to be redone and repaid for.
+- Can't upload raw DNA from other sites; testing has to be redone and repaid for.

 Legacy Family Tree